victimofleisure/Sloganeer/README.md

 Sample usage: Sloganeer myslogans.txt -seqtext -fontname Calibri -fontweight 400

-### Slogan file
+### Slogans file

-The slogan file is a plain text file file containing the slogans to be displayed.
+The slogans file is a plain text file file containing the slogans to be displayed.
 Each non-blank line of the file is interpreted as a single slogan.
-To create multi-line slogans, use tabs to create line breaks.
+For multi-line slogans, use tabs to create line breaks.
 Tab characters found within a slogan are replaced with newlines.

-The slogan file must be in either ANSI or UTF-8 format.
+The slogans file must be in either ANSI or UTF-8 format.
 To use non-ANSI characters, UTF-8 format is strongly recommended.
 UTF-8 supports nearly all languages including Chinese, Japanese, Arabic, and Hindi.